Mert1980/DanceWithMe/README.md

 ---

 ## Learning Objectives and Supported Skills
-* Creating a user friendly React Application
+* Creating a user friendly React Application (using Functional/Class Bases Components and Hooks)
 * Building wireframes, mocks and prototype of pages
 * Setting up a professional folder structure
+* Understanding Test-Driven-Development(TDD)
+* Implementing Continuous Integration and Continuous Deployment (CI/CD)
+* Using GitHub Project Board as project management tool
 * Setting up NodeJS and database connection
+* Setting up cloud database environment
 * Setting up API endpoints
-* Using cloud database
 * Setting up user authentication in NodeJS
 * Debugging React code in IDE
-* Understanding Test-Driven-Development(TDD)
-* Implementing Continuous Integration and Continuous Deployment (CI/CD)
 * Exploring and understanding DOM
 * Understanding code which is written by your team mate